ShymaaIsmail/simple_shell/README.md

 This is a simple shell project written in C progrmming language to behave exactly as sh (/bin/sh) program.

 #What is the shell?
-The shell is a program that takes commands from the keyboard via the terminal, and gives them to the operating system to perform.
+a program takes commands and gives them to the operating system to perform them.

+important Functionalities:

 We implement may features like:
 1. Simple shell 0.1